ICBI-SG/campus-workshop/README.md

 # Campus hyperledger/fabric workshop

-This is repository for the workshop materials for Campus hyperledger fabric workshop
+This is repository for the workshop materials for Campus hyperledger fabric workshop.
+Please follow the steps below to pre-install some file before the workshop.

+**Please do this before the workshop as it can take some time to install and requires a good internet connection

 ## Pre-requisites